prosopRepoNEH/prosopRepoNEH.github.io/_site/README.md

-# Florida State Open Publishing Website
+# Data Repository Infrastructure for Prosopographies

-This is the website for Florida State Open Publishing, an initiative of Florida State University Libraries.
+This is the website for the NEH-funded workshop on Repository Infrastructure for Prosopographic Data.

-This site contains information on publication projects, news, and events for the open publishing program at FSU.